foreverfl/vscode/docs/languages/javascript.md

 <video src="images/javascript/jsts-update-imports-paste.mp4" title="Copy code from one editor to another shows the paste widget and results in adding imports when pasting. " autoplay loop controls muted></video>

-This feature is enabled by default, but you can disable it by toggling the `setting(javascript.updateImportsOnPaste.enabled)` setting.
+This feature is enabled by default, but you can disable it by toggling the `javascript.updateImportsOnPaste.enabled` setting.

-You can make paste with imports the default behavior, without showing the paste control, by configuring the `setting(editor.pasteAs.preferences)` setting.
+You can make paste with imports the default behavior, without showing the paste control, by configuring the `editor.pasteAs.preferences` setting.
 Include `text.updateImports.jsts` or `text.updateImports` to always add imports when pasting.

 ## Organize Imports